eccentriccoder01/Biometric-Template-Protection---Fuzzy-Vault/README.md

 - **Minutiae Extraction:** Extracts minutiae points from processed biometric images and computes their positions and orientations.
 - **Vault Construction:** Uses the extracted minutiae points to construct a Fuzzy Vault, which includes encoding the minutiae data and generating a secure key using polynomial encryption.
 - **Visualisation:** Plots a 2D graph of the vault points for fingerprint and palmprint data.
+- **Recognition System:** Trains an SVM classifier with a hyperparameter grid search using cross-validation, Evaluates recognition accuracy on test datasets.

 ## Requirements